okta/okta-sdk-dotnet/docs/CustomizationApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new CustomizationApi(config);
-            var brandId = "brandId_example";  // string | The ID of the brand.
+            var brandId = "brandId_example";  // string | The ID of the brand
-            var templateName = "templateName_example";  // string | The name of the email template.
+            var templateName = "templateName_example";  // string | The name of the email template
             var language = "language_example";  // string | The language to use for the email.
 Defaults to the current user's language if unspecified. (optional)

             try
             {
-                // Preview the Email Template Default Content EmailPreview result = apiInstance.GetEmailDefaultPreview(brandId, templateName, language);
+                // Retrieve a Preview of the Email Template Default Content EmailPreview result = apiInstance.GetEmailDefaultPreview(brandId, templateName, language);
                 Debug.WriteLine(result);
             }